PIMs and feed marketing: How the two can work together

 As mentioned above, as PIM systems are mainly a repository of product information, data stored is simply not agile enough for omnichannel product content syndication.

 Users can optimize their product feeds in bulk using a number of powerful features, tools, and services built into our platform, including smart machine learning technology to automate your work.

 In a nutshell, WakeupData and PIMs work best in combination, through the following ways:

 - PIM: Single, categorical record containing all product information

-- WakeupData's feed marketing tool: Agile data record containing all product feeds and flexible product datasets for syndication
+- WakeupData's feed management tool: Agile data record containing all product feeds and flexible product datasets for syndication

 - (AP) after PIM: Customize, optimize, and ensure channel readiness for product content syndication